6thsolution/dart_sealed/sealed_annotations/README.md

 You can also use a constructor in pair with final fields equivalently.

-common fields are available on `ApiError` objects as well as it's sub-classes.
+common fields are available on `ApiError` objects as well as its subclasses.

-If you specify common fields in your seaeld classes it has no effect. for example:
+If you specify common fields in your sealed classes it has no effect. for example:

 ```dart
 @Sealed()